Copyright © 2023 Henk Reints, http://henk-reints.nl

 It appears to have a bar-like structure (see this image as well as this one).

-I also analysed the 3-spherical geodetic extension of its main axis,
+I analysed the 3-spherical geodetic extension of the cluster's main axis,

 Of all 3 263 556 usable Galaxies and Quasars I found in SIMBAD (as of 2023-02-19),